-and your young men shall see visions, and your old men shall dream dreams; yea, and on My menservants and My maidservants in those days
+and your young men shall see visions,

+and your old men shall dream dreams:

+yea, and on my menservants and my maidservants in those days

-I will pour out My Spirit; and they shall prophesy. ' ' Acts 2:17,18.
+I will pour out my Spirit; and they shall prophesy''' (Acts 2:17, 18).

 The experience of the day of Pentecost did not exhaust Joel's prophecy.
 The greatest witness to Jesus Christ is to take place before the end.
 The people who join in heart and mind in this final testimony are described as having the Spirit of prophecy.
-They are to lack no "spiritual gift, as you wait for the revealing of our Lord Jesus Christ' (1 Corinthians 1:7)-that is, His revelation as King of kings and Lord of lords.
+They are to lack no "spiritual gift, as you wait for the revealing of our Lord Jesus Christ'' (1 Cor.
+1:7)-that is, His revelation as King of kings and Lord of lords.
 Before face-to-face communication with heaven and God is restored, there is to be a restoration of the truth about Jesus and God.
 We are privileged to have part in that restoration and reformation, and to aid us in revealing Him the Spirit of prophecy (testimony of Jesus) is given.

 The ministry of Ellen White meets all the Biblical requirements.
-She exalts the sin-pardoning Saviour in His power and beauty.
-His Word as the only rule of faith and doctrine.
+She exalts the sin-pardoning Saviour in His power and beauty, His Word as the only rule of faith and doctrine.
 His atoning death and intercessory ministry as our great high priest as sufficient, and His culminating work of final judgment.
 Her writings are a final testimony to Jesus Christ!

 "In ancient times God spoke to men by the mouth of prophets and apostles.
 In these days He speaks to them by the Testimonies of His Spirit.
-There was never a time when God instructed His people more earnestly than He instructs them now concerning His will and the course that He would have them pursue.
-115
+There was never a time when God instructed His people more earnestly than He instructs them now concerning His will and the course that He would have them pursue. '' 5 that overcomes all obstacles and barriers, love that speaks so that we may understand and know Him, love that guides and directs so that we may find Him, and love that makes us like Him so that we may see Him as He is, with no "darkening veil between."

-Paul's words apply again in a special way to us: "In every way you were enriched in Him with all speech and all knowledge-even as the testimony to Christ was confirmed among you."
-1 Corinthians 1:5, 6.
+Paul's words apply again in a special way to us: "In every way you were enriched in him with all speech and all knowledge-even as the testimony to Christ was confirmed among you' (1 Cor.
+1:5, 6).